lee-lindley/plsql_utilities/README.md

 ### get

-Simply returns the collection from the object so you don't put your grubby paws on it directly.
+The method with no arguments returns the collection from the object so you don't need to put your grubby paws on it directly.

+The method that takes a NUMBER argument returns an element of the collection.
+Not only does this allow us to avoid accessing the member attribute directly, it allows us to get a value from the collection in SQL!
+See examples from *split_clob_to_lines*.

 ### transform_perl_regexp